stufro/stufro.com/_posts/2023-03-24-mac-m1-oracle-instant-client.md

 If your brew is installed in the x86_64 location skip to step 4, otherwise carry on.

-## Step 3 - install Intel compiled Brew
+# Step 3 - install Intel compiled Brew

     arch --x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-For ease of use, it's wise to setup an alias so you can differentiate between using arm64 brew and x86_64 brew.
+This will install another instance of brew in `/usr/local/` which is the x86_64 location, leaving your existing arm64 Brew in place in `/opt/hombrew/`.

+In order to easily switch between running commands using the two versions of Brew, I setup an alias.
 Add the following to your .zshrc or relevant terminal config.
 I decided to call mine ibrew short for Intel Brew.
 You can call it something else if you want.

     alias ibrew='arch --x86_64 /usr/local/Homebrew/bin/brew'

-## Step 4 - install Intel compiled versions of key dependencies
+# Step 4 - install Intel compiled versions of key dependencies

-    # check xcode, should yield : /Library/Developer/CommandLineTools
+    # check if xcode is installed
-    xcode-select -p

-    # check xcode, should yield : xcode-select version 2384
     xcode-select -v

     # install xcode-select if not installed
     xcode-select --install

-    # install key dependencies for compiling Ruby
+    # install key dependencies for compiling Ruby using our new Intel Brew
     ibrew install openssl readline libyaml zlib bison bison@2.7

-    # if you're likely to use the pg, mysql gems (if you're working on NOC tools for example) install these additional packages
+    # install any other dependencies you know your gems will need, e.g. if you're using pg or mysql.
     ibrew install libpq mysql

-## Step 5 - install Intel compiled Ruby version
+# Step 5 - install Intel compiled Ruby version

 Set these environment variables before installing Ruby to tell it where the key dependencies are installed.